foundeo/fixinator-git-changed/README.md

 You can also specify `lastCommit=true` or `lastCommit=false` to compare against the last commit.

 This task is experimental and once it is tested the functionality will make it into the fixinator command.

+## Running from CI

+You can clone this repo in your CI script, and then point the `:path` argument to the root of your repository.
+Something like this should work:

+    git clone https://github.com/foundeo/fixinator-git-changed.git /tmp/fixinator-git-changed/
+    task run /tmp/fixinator-git-changed/fixinator-git-changed.cfc :path=$GITHUB_WORKSPACE